dumbCodesOnly/mix/README.md

 | `invalid_format_error` | 400 | Invalid file format |

 ## Configuration
+\n### Dynamic Model Configuration
+\nModel lists for the frontend (LLM, Image Generation, etc.) are now fetched dynamically from the backend via the `GET /config/models` endpoint.
+This ensures that the frontend always uses the models configured in the backend's `config.py` file, preventing hardcoding errors and deprecated model usage.
+\n\n### Key Configuration Variables

 Configuration is managed through environment variables.
 See `.env.example` for all available options.